Cultural depictions of Theodore Roosevelt: Television and film

 Roosevelt has been portrayed many times in film and on television.
 Most frequently he was played by Sidney Blackmer, who essayed the role at least seven times on film and television.
 Karl Swenson played him twice: in a 1962 episode of The Virginian titled "Riff-Raff," and in the 1967 western picture Brighty of the Grand Canyon, the story of a real-life burro who guided Roosevelt on a hunting trip to find mountain lions.
 Brian Keith played Roosevelt in the 1975 film The Wind and the Lion.
+James Gammon portrayed him in The Young Indiana Jones Chronicles episode "British East Africa, September 1909".
 He was also portrayed by actor Tom Berenger in 1997 for the TNT movie Rough Riders, a made-for-cable film about his exploits during the Spanish–American War in Cuba.
 Frank Albertson played Roosevelt in the 1956 episode "Rough and Ready" of the CBS series My Friend Flicka."
 Robert Vaughn portrayed a younger Roosevelt in the Law of the Plainsman 1959 episode, "The Dude."

 He is portrayed by an unknown actor in the series Deadliest Warrior as a partaker in a fight against Lawrence of Arabia.
 Robin Williams portrayed Roosevelt in the form of a wax mannequin that comes to life in Night at the Museum and its sequels Night at the Museum: Battle of the Smithsonian and Night at the Museum: Secret of the Tomb.
 In the limited series adaptation of The Alienist, Roosevelt is portrayed by Brian Geraghty.
 Roosevelt, portrayed by Mike O'Connell, is a recurring character in the Comedy Central series Another Period.
 On the MeTV series Toon In With Me, Kevin Fleming plays Theodore Roosevelt in a recurring role.

 Roosevelt, as portrayed by Ed Metzger, briefly appears in The Curious Case of Benjamin Button.

 The Roosevelt family was the subject of The Roosevelts, a documentary directed by Ken Burns.

 In 2015, Showtime began to develop a limited series based on the life of Roosevelt.

 In 2017, it was announced that Leonardo DiCaprio will portray Roosevelt in a biopic to be directed by Martin Scorsese.

 Through archive recordings, Roosevelt's voice is heard in Bart Stops to Smell the Roosevelts, an episode of The Simpsons.